Introduction to Modernist Poetry

 Understanding the context of literary modernism (specifically, modernist poetry) is important for students before they analyze modernist texts themselves.
 To that end, this three-lesson curriculum unit begins with Lesson One: “Understanding the Context of Modernism Poetry,” followed by Lesson Two: “Thirteen Ways of Looking at a Blackbird,” which features “warm-up” exercises to give students initial bearings for reading and analyzing modernist poetry.
 The curriculum unit ends with T.S.
 Eliot’s “The Love Song of J. Alfred Prufrock”; this lesson requires students to analyze modernist poetry in more depth and detail.
 You may extend the unit by teaching additional modernist poets such as Marianne Moore, Jean Toomer, William Carlos Williams, and Ezra Pound.

-What are several historical, social, and cultural forces that prompted the modernist movement?
-What were the effects of these influential factors?
+What historical, social, and cultural forces prompted the modernist movement?

-Students will understand the historical, social, and cultural context of modernism at large.
+Students will understand the historical, social, and cultural context of modernism and its significance beyond that era.